harucyber/RinSoftwareDeveloper/README.md

 Preparing for Application Exams (not coding much atm)

-Working and helping out @MEGA-Education as JSD Intern
+Working and helping out @MEGA-Education as JSD Intern, management position as well

 Not much going on (not active either)